Merge two Google sheets: lookup, match and update records

-Today's blog post features all ways to merge 2 Google Sheets.
-You will use VLOOKUP, INDEX/MATCH, QUERY and Merge Sheets add-on to update cells in one sheet from records from another one based on matches in common columns.
+Today's blog post features all ways to merge Google Sheets: as many as you need.
+You will learn to use VLOOKUP, INDEX/MATCH, QUERY and Merge Sheets add-on.
+All of them update cells in one sheet from records from other ones based on matches in common columns.

-This function searches a column you specify for a certain key value and pulls one of the related records from the same row into another table or sheet.
+This function scans a column you specify for a certain key value.
+Once the match is there, it pulls the related records from the same row into another table or sheet.

-Though Google Sheets VLOOKUP is usually considered as one of the difficult functions, it's actually quite straightforward and even easy once you get to know it.
+Though Google Sheets VLOOKUP is usually considered one of the difficult functions, it's super straightforward once you get to know it.

-Let's take a quick look at its components:
+Let's take a quick look at VLOOKUP components:

 =VLOOKUP(search_key, range, index, [is_sorted])